COSC3020/graph-search-noahvogt1/README.md

 ## Runtime Analysis

 What is the worst-case big $\Theta$ complexity of your implementation?
-Add your answer, including your reasoning, to this markdown file.
+The complexity should be $\Theta(V^3)$  with the V being the number of vertices.
+My reasoning is that the worst case for the recursion would run through every vertex, giving us a $\Theta(V)$.
+Then we have a for loop that runs over each edge to that vertex which is actually the number of vertices, giving us another $\Theta(V)$.
+Then the .includes() actually has to run through all of the all of the vertices we have already itterated over, giving us another $\Theta(V)$.
+All together, this is how I reached the conclusion that the worst case big $\Theta$ would be $\Theta(V)$.

 ## Bonus